simonmichael/hledger/hledger/hledger.m4.md

 ## Cost basis

-This is a more advanced topic, which you can skip if you're not tracking capital gains from investments.
+This section briefly describes the `{}` cost basis syntax used to record the nominal cost of an investment (which can be different from the @ transacted cost).
-It is explained more in [Lot reporting](#lot-reporting).
+This is described in more detail later in [Lot reporting](#lot-reporting).

-"Cost basis" sounds like the "cost" described above, but they are distinct concepts.
-Cost basis is the original cost of an investment, together with its acquisition date, and perhaps an intra-day time or sequence number.
-Calculating capital gain or loss from the sale of investments often requires keeping track of cost basis.
-So when purchasing an investment, we can note its cost basis (or part of it, letting hledger infer the rest) in {curly braces} after the amount.
-And we can use the same notation when transferring or selling it.
+If you're not tracking investment lots and capital gains, you can skip this.

-hledger's cost basis annotations look like Beancount's: comma-separated parts enclosed in curly braces.
+hledger's cost basis annotations look like Beancount's: comma-separated parts enclosed in curly braces, after an amount.
-All parts are optional, but when present they must be in date, label, cost order.
+All parts are optional, but when present they must be in this order:

-The date must be in YYYY-MM-DD format;
+1. a date, in YYYY-MM-DD format
-the label must be in double quotes;
+2. an optional text label, enclosed in double quotes
-the cost is a single-commodity hledger [amount](#amounts).
+3. a cost, as a single-commodity hledger [amount](#amounts).

-Some examples:
+Here are some valid hledger cost basis annotations:

     {2026-01-15, "12:05", $50}
     {2026-01-15, $50}